spatialnetworks/fulcrum-guide-to-data-collection/introduction.md

 **Who Is This Guide For?**

-If you've ever wanted to learn how to collect data in the field, or build a custom map, or just want to know more about the world of map making, this book is for you.
+If you've ever wanted to learn how to collect data in the field, or conduct an inspection, or want to know more about administering surveys, this book is for you.
 If you've never conducted a field survey or collected data before, you'll find the tips you need in this book to confidently conduct your first field data collection and mapping project.

 It's everything you'll need to get started collecting data better with forms and surveys.